-A fabulous, Edwardian townhouse in the centre of the ever-popular town of Windermere.
+A luxury, Edwardian townhouse in the centre of the ever-popular town of Windermere.

-This delightful Windermere cottage has been fully renovated and lovingly furnished to provide well-equipped, first-class accommodation in this premier resort.
+This delightful cottage, only 2 minutes walk from Windermere Village has been fully renovated and lovingly furnished to provide well-equipped, first-class accommodation in this premier resort.

 With beautiful, contemporary styling throughout, this wonderful Windermere cottage boasts three fabulous bedrooms, two designer bathrooms and a large, open plan kitchen with large dining table and attached snug, making it ideal for families.

 The location is ideal, with shops, restaurants, outdoor pursuits, a cinema and The World of Beatrix Potter all nearby.